jdrury/design-driven-development/README.md

-#Test-driven Design v0.2.1
+#Design Driven Development Tool v0.2.5

-**Test-driven Design** is a testing framework for designers.
+**Design Driven Development Tool** is a design testing framework for developers.
 Users input the URL they wish to test and a local file with the original mock-ups.
-Test-driven Design visits the site, takes a screenshot and compares the screenshot to the original plans.
+3DT visits the site, takes a screenshot and compares the screenshot to the original plans.
 Discrepancies are presented with red highlighting.

 Accurate.
 Reliable.
 Fast.
-Test-driven Design.
+3DT.

+#### v0.2.5
++ rebranded as Design Driven Development Tool
 #### v0.2.3
 + form view receives a new look, more like an RSPEC test now